'A scary number' of retail companies are facing bankruptcy amid the coronavirus pandemic

 “Some companies are just not going to survive this,” says McGrail, who is the COO of one of the world’s largest asset disposition and valuation firms, Tiger Capital Group.
 Its McGrail’s team — which often includes store associates of a stricken retailer — that hangs the “Everything must go” signs and works to fetch top dollar on fixtures and other inventory.

 Such is the current life for McGrail and others in the retail bankruptcy and restructuring fields.
-In talking to a host of experts, one thing is abundantly clear: A thunderstorm of bankruptcies in retail are about to rain down on Wall Street thanks to the aftershock of the coronavirus.
+In talking to a host of experts, one thing is abundantly clear: more retail bankruptcies are very likely over the next twelve months.

 Then there is the general uncertainty on how people will view going back to the mall in the new normal of social distancing.
 That fog of war is poised to persist well beyond the coming holiday season.

-“We are in a retail tsunami,” Kollender says.
+“We are in a retail tsunami,” Kollender said.

 This story was originally published on June 24, 2020, and has been updated.